th3-z/kf2-magicked-admin/README.md

 ### MOTD leaderboard

-Create a `conf/server_name.motd` file.
+A sample `.motd` file is provided in `conf/`.
+The filename should match the server's name as specified in `conf/magicked_admin.conf`.
 The template format is Jinja2.
-An example follows
+An example follows, please refer to the [Jinja2 designer documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/).
 ```
 Welcome to our server.